genomicsclass/leanpub/manuscript/modeling_exercises.md

     library(genefilter)
     y = e[,which(tissue=="endometrium")]
     ```
-A>
 A>    This will give you a matrix `y` with 15 samples.
-A>
-A>    Compute the across sample variance for the first three samples.
+Compute the across sample variance for the first three samples.
 Then make a qq-plot to see if the data follow a normal distribution.
 Which of the following is true?
 A>
 A>    - A) With the exception of a handful of outliers, the data follow a normal distribution.
 A>    - B) The variance does not follow a normal distribution, but taking the square root fixes this.
 A>    - C) The normal distribution is not usable here: the left tail is over estimated and the right tail is underestimated.
 A>    - D) The normal distribution fits the data almost perfectly.
-A>
 A>
 A>
 A>18.
 Now fit an F-distribution with 14 degrees of freedom using the `fitFDist` function in the `limma` package: